Your First Visit To The Gynecologist: What To Expect

-Then your doctor will perform a Pap smear, a test for cervical cancer or precancerous cells.
+Then your doctor will perform a Pap test for cervical cancer or precancerous cells.
 Using a special brush and spatula, your doctor will lightly scrape the cervix to collect cells.
 You may feel a little cramping or a scratchy sensation, but the test usually doesn't hurt.
 You might notice slight spotting of blood just after the test.

 Your doctor will then remove the speculum and do what is called a bimanual (two-handed) exam.
 He or she will place two fingers into the vagina while pressing the abdomen with the other hand.
 This part of the examination shows: